mengchen-tam/pa-lab/README.md

 ```

-#### 2. Configure a Management allowing “https” and Security Profile
+#### 3. Configure a Management allowing “https” and Security Profile

-Follow `Step-6` and `Step-7` from the below article to Configure a Management profile allowing “https” for GWLB target Group health checks to pass.
+Complete `Step-6` and `Step-7` from the below article to Configure a Management profile allowing “https” for GWLB Target Group Health Checks to pass and security profile allowing traffic.

  https://docs.paloaltonetworks.com/vm-series/10-1/vm-series-deployment/set-up-the-vm-series-firewall-on-aws/vm-series-integration-with-gateway-load-balancer/integrate-the-vm-series-with-an-aws-gateway-load-balancer/manually-integrate-the-vm-series-with-a-gateway-load-balancer.